RSV SEASON 2025/2025

 The Ontario RSV Program is offering two types of RSV shots depending on age of the patient.

-The RSV vaccine (Abrysvo) is available for eligible older adults and pregnant individuals.
+RSV vaccines (Abrysvo and Arexvy) are available for eligible older adults and (Abrysvo) pregnant individuals.

-The RSV monoclonal antibody (Beyfortus) is available for eligible infants less than 8 months of age and children up-to 24 months of age.
+RSV monoclonal antibody (Beyfortus) is available for eligible infants less than 8 months of age and children with high-risk medical conditions up-to 24 months of age.

 Getting your RSV shot